 For instance, let’s imagine that you make an order that’s the equivalent of $100,000.
 And this order meets the requirement of an existing order, which gets you a taker.
 Here, the negative fee of 0.0250% means that you’ll pocket an amount equal to $25 in return for injecting liquidity into the market.
 The percentage isn’t a lot, but it beats paying fees or making no earnings.

 As you can see from the image below, BitMEX creates a constant rate for maker fees for each item/currency on the list.
-The maker fees are highlighted with green.
+The maker fees are highlighted in blue.

 If you noticed, the data is not just on the maker and taker fees.
 There’s information on the leverage, funding fees (long and short), and the Funding Interval.